 I have been directing PhD dissertations and advising graduate students in the humanities and the social sciences in three departments and two research centers since 2000.
 My grants and awards include the Summer Research Award of the William and Flora Hewlett Foundation (2001), IPRH-UIUC faculty fellowship (2003-2004), and two NSF grants (2010-2013, 2022-2025).
 My most recent grant is in collaboration with a team of engineers at UIUC and John Hopkins University on inclusive automatic speech recognition: https://bit.ly/3ENc0hn.
 See the announcement by our School: https://bit.ly/3vJVbjk.

 I also teach and develop courses that foreground French around the world.
 Most recently, in collaboration with students and faculty in French Cultural Studies, I developed a General Education course entitled ‘French in US Minority Cultures’ that traces the spread and decline of French as a heritage language in the American Midwest from the early modern times until the 20th century.
-The course will be offered for the first time in Spring 2023.
+The course is expected be offered for the first time in Fall 2024.

 Linguistics (Sciences du Langage), Ph.D., University of Paris III, Sorbonne Nouvelle

 Russian and Slavic Languages, M.A., ELTE, Eötvös Loránd University

 French and Romance Languages, M.A., ELTE, Eötvös Loránd University